 The other bonus is that in its liquid form, chlorophyll can be added to pretty much any beverage.

-“Chlorophyll doesn’t taste like much when mixed with other flavors, and it’s a beautiful shade of emerald green,” Carly notes.
+“Chlorophyll doesn’t taste like much when mixed with other flavours, and it’s a beautiful shade of emerald green,” Carly notes.

 Every time you eat a green veggie, you’re getting a little hit of chlorophyll without even trying.